What is the National Training System?

 - Using training packages and accredited courses to meet client needs

 - Addressing adult language, literacy and numeracy skills

-- Designing and develop assessment tools
+- Designing and developing assessment tools

 - Facilitating e-learning